simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 `close [--open | --migrate | --retain] [QUERY]`

-Transfer account balances to and/or from an equity account.
+Transfer balances to and/or from another account (usually equity).
+Useful for migrating balances to a new journal file, or for merging earnings into equity at end of accounting period.

+By default, it prints a "closing balances" transaction that zeroes out all accounts, transferring their balances to `equity:opening/closing balances`.

 _FLAGS

 This command is useful in several situations.
 It has four main modes, corresponding to the most common use cases:

-By default, it prints a "closing balances" transaction that zeroes out all accounts, transferring their balances to `equity:opening/closing balances`.
+By default, it prints a "closing balances" transaction that zeroes out all accounts.

 With `--open`, it instead prints an "opening balances" transaction that restores the balances of asset, liability and most equity accounts.
 This is similar to Ledger's equity command,